GameCult/Aetheria-Economy/Vault/Aetheria/Aetheria/Worldbuilding/Pre-Elysium/Factions/Powers/Minor/Lightsail Express.md

 A logistics firm that market themselves on speed and reliability.
 They are, in actual fact, neither, but Elysium doesn’t have a Postal Service and Lightsail holds all major contracts in a titanium grip.

-Manages interstellar trade and transport and builds most of the ships for the [[Cetacean Navigators]].
+Manages interplanetary trade and transport and builds most of the ships for the [[Cetacean Navigators]].